Death Knight Guide (6.1)

 #showtooltip /cast [@arenax] Chains of Ice

-Casts Death Grip an arena target frame.
+Casts Chains of Ice at an arena target frame.
 The target is decided by "x".
 Replace "x" with "1", "2", or "3".
 The best way to use this macro is to have three separate key bindings, and three separate macros, both of which usually right next to one another.
 Example: Chains arena1 bound to F1, Chains arena 2 bound to F2, Chains arena 3 bound to F3.

 #showtooltip /cast [target=focus] Strangulate